The stochastic primitive equations with non-isothermal turbulent pressure

-Our second derivation of \eqref{eq:primitive_full} is based on a two--scale interpretation of the primitive equations.
-Indeed, as the small aspect ratio limit suggests, in the context of primitive equations the horizontal and the vertical directions can be thought of as small and large scales, respectively.
-Hence, as usual in the literature (see e.g.\ \cite{FP20_small,DP22_two_scale,MTVE01,BE12}), it is physically reasonable to consider an additive noise (per unit of mass) on the small scale dynamics.
+Our second derivation of \eqref{eq:primitive_full} is based on a two-scale interpretation of the primitive equations.
+Indeed, as the small aspect ratio limit suggests, in the context of the primitive equations the horizontal and the vertical directions can be thought of as small and large scales, respectively.
+Hence, as usual in the literature (see e.g.\ \cite{BE12,DP22_two_scale,FP20_small,MTVE01}), it is physically reasonable to consider an additive noise (per unit of mass) on the small-scale dynamics.
 Eventually, such choice and a further variant of the Boussinesq and hydrostatic approximations lead to the system \eqref{eq:primitive_full}.
 Details on this approach can be found in Subsection \ref{ss:derivation_two_scale}.